OverbearingPearl/pearl-map/README.md

     Frontend -.->|Direct Tile Fetch| Services
 ```

 **Data Flow Note**: Phase 1 focuses on validating GLTF model integration for the Eiffel Tower in Paris, laying the technical foundation for the full 3D model management system in Phase 2.
+The initial implementation includes the core map setup with Eiffel Tower coordinates and basic OSM integration.

 ### 3. Technology Stack